BIGRoC: Boosting Image Generation via a Robust Classifier: Ablation Study

-\textbf{The effect of the robust classifier's threat model} In all of our experiments, we use an adversarially trained (AT) robust classifier with a threat model $\Delta$ based on $\ell_2$ norm with a predefined $\epsilon$ value.
+In all of our experiments, we use an adversarially trained (AT) robust classifier with a threat model $\Delta$ based on $\ell_2$ norm with a predefined $\epsilon$ value.
 In this section, we study the effect of $\epsilon$ in the training of the AT robust classifier on BIGRoC's performance.
 In Table \ref{tab:ablation_threat_model} we compare the influence of using a non-adversarial classifier (i.e. $\epsilon=0$) and adversarial classifiers trained with different threat models' sizes on our proposed method, while the rest of the hyperparameters are fixed.
 As can be seen, using AT classifiers in BIGRoC enhances the results significantly.

-\textbf{The effect of BIGRoC's $\epsilon$ size} As stated in Section \ref{sec:method}, the hyperparameter $\epsilon$ has a significant effect on our proposed method, since it defines the allowed perturbation.
-In Figure \ref{fig:trade_off_eps}, we demonstrate the effect of $\epsilon$ when applying BIGRoC\textsubscript{GT} over images generated by guided diffusion, trained on ImageNet $256\times256$.
-As can be seen, $\epsilon$ affects the trade-off between diversity and fidelity, demonstrated by IS versus FID values.
-Our method attains lower FID scores in a range of tested values of $\epsilon$, while achieving better IS, leading to much better trade-offs.